-In the 2021 all premium motorcycles brands are reporting great performance and some, like Ducati and BMW recently features by us) report the all time record.
+In the 2021 all premium motorcycles brands are reporting great performance and some, like Ducati and BMW (recently features by us) scored their all time records.

-We could simply add to the list the British Triumph, but this would not be enough, becouse Triumph has already established their all time record in only nine month and the growth percentage is above all others and really in the sky.
+We could simply add to the list the British Triumph, but this would not be enough, because Triumph has not only hit the new all time record (achieved already after three quarters) but the annual increase has been really spectacular.

-Who would imagine a so spectacular performance one year sand half ago, when, Triumph announced a restructuring plan, “forced” by the pandemic, cutting around 10% of the workforce UK based.
-A good move, considering that in reality last year sales slipped only 2% before to take off in the 2021 and a great deal for the owners, as revenue and profit climbed at the all time record, in the first year just ended (Triumph fiscal year is July-June).
+Who would imagine a so huge performance one year and half ago, when, Triumph announced a restructuring plan, “forced” by the pandemic, cutting around 10% of the workforce UK based?

 Triumph Motorcycles Ltd is the largest British motorcycle manufacturer, established in 1983 by John Bloor after the original company Triumph Engineering went into bankrupt.
 The new company (initially Bonneville Coventry Ltd) continued Triumph’s record of motorcycle production since 1902.